 \subsubsection{Human Evaluation}

-Human evaluation is also a common and straightforward, but relatively more subjective method for evaluating the validity of explanations for a model.
-This can be done by researchers themselves or by a large number of crowd-sourced participants (sourced from e.g. Amazon Mechanical Turk).
-For example \citet{chen2018learning} asked Amazon Mechanical Turk workers to predict the sentiment based on predicted key words in a text, examining the faithfulness of the selected features as interpretation. \citet{sha2021learning} sampled 300 input-output-interpretation cases to ask the human evaluator to examine whether the selected features are useful (to explain the output), completeness (enough to explain the output) and fluency (fluent to read).
+Human evaluation is also a common and straightforward but relatively more subjective method for evaluating the validity of explanations for a model.
+This can be done by researchers themselves or by a large number of crowd-sourced participants (sourced from, e.g. Amazon Mechanical Turk).
+For example, \citet{chen2018learning} asked Amazon Mechanical Turk workers to predict the sentiment based on predicted keywords in a text, examining the faithfulness of the selected features as interpretation. \citet{sha2021learning} sampled 300 input-output-interpretation cases to ask the human evaluator to examine whether the selected features are useful (to explain the output), complete (enough to explain the output) and fluent to read).

-While the faithfulness can evaluated more easily via the automatic evaluation metrics, the comprehensibility and trustworthiness of interpretations are normally evaluated through the human evaluations in the current research works.
-Though using large numbers of participants helps remove the subjective bias, this requires the cost of setting up larger-scale experiments and it is also hard to ensure every participants understand the task and the evaluation criteria.
-It is undoubtedly that the human evaluation results can provide us some hints about the interpretation validity and comprehensibility, but we cannot erase the suspicion of the existence of subjective bias, which also limits the further references and fair comparison of the human evaluation results for future works.
+While faithfulness can be evaluated more easily via automatic evaluation metrics, the comprehensibility and trustworthiness of interpretations usually are evaluated through human evaluations in the current research works.
+Though using large numbers of participants helps remove the subjective bias, this requires the cost of setting up larger-scale experiments, and it is also hard to ensure that every participant understands the task and the evaluation criteria.
+It is undoubtedly that the human evaluation results can provide some hints about the interpretation validity and comprehensibility, but we cannot erase the suspicion of the existence of subjective bias, which also limits further references and fair comparison of the human evaluation results for future works.